United States Department of Veterans Affairs

 Other Veterans who painted tanks, armored personnel carriers, and other motor pool equipment may have been exposed.
 Some civilian units and support units may have been exposed.

-Health problems associated with exposure to CARC paint
+Health problems associated with CARC paint

 Paint fumes present the most potential risk to users especially when CARC is spray painted, rather than applied with a brush or roller.